Free Printable: Low Carb & Keto Food ListGet It Now

 - Almond Flour Keto Shortbread Cookies – Only 4 ingredients!

 - Keto Chaffles – Not exclusively dessert, but these have gained such a cult following over the years and can be made sweet.
 Find out what they are, and how to make dessert flavored chaffles, like cinnamon churro or pumpkin spice.

 Find even more low carb dessert recipes here!

 More Keto Muffin Recipes

 If you like this keto paleo blueberry muffin recipe, you’ll love these other low carb muffin recipes:

 This reader favorite recipe is included in The Wholesome Yum Easy Keto Cookbook!
 Order your copy to get 100 easy keto recipes in a beautiful print hardcover book, including 80 exclusive recipes not found anywhere else (not even this blog!), my complete fathead dough guide, the primer for starting keto, and much more.

-Low Carb Paleo Keto Blueberry Muffins Recipe With Almond Flour
+Low Carb Keto Blueberry Muffins With Almond Flour

 Preheat the oven to 350 degrees F (177 degrees C).
 Line a muffin pan with 10 or 12 silicone or parchment paper muffin liners.
 (Use 12 for lower calories/carbs, or 10 for larger muffin tops.)

-In a large bowl, stir together the almond flour, erythritol, baking powder and sea salt.
+In a large bowl, stir together the almond flour, Besti, baking powder and sea salt.